Skip to main content

 Capital & Safety Analysis

-According to FDIC financial data, First Nb of Trinity holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject First Nb of Trinity to additional regulatory scrutiny.
+According to FDIC financial data, First Nb of Trinity holds a Tier 1 capital ratio of 9.85%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning First Nb of Trinity has a strong buffer to absorb potential losses.

 Key Financial Metrics